raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/ner/README.md

-*<sub>This section describes various python scripts needed for training flair and formatting your data for use with the model</sub>*
+*<sub>This section describes various python scripts needed for training flair and formatting your data for use with the model for the 2Step NER.</sub>*

 ## Flair model training, testing and evaluation